Gulf of Mexico recovery

 BP and its heritage companies have been at work in the Gulf of Mexico since the 1950s, and it has been exploring in the deepwater Gulf for more than a quarter century.
 BP is the largest investor in the deepwater Gulf of Mexico over the past 10 years.
 BP also owns more leases in the region than any other company.
 The company's business activities help support more than 45,000 jobs, including 8,000 BP employees, across all five Gulf Coast states.

-- Through May 2015, BP had paid $14 billion in claims, advances and settlements.
+- Through July 2015, BP paid more than $14 billion in claims, advances and settlements.

 The Gulf tourism industry quickly rebounded and is now stronger than ever.

 - In key tourism markets in Alabama, the Florida Panhandle and Louisiana, records have been set in lodging revenue, tourist visits and spending.

 - BP has supported Gulf Coast tourism by providing $179 million for state-led tourism campaigns, while allocating another $57 million for Gulf Coast nonprofit groups and government entities to promote the tourism and seafood industries.

 - BP complemented these efforts with an aggressive advertising campaign that promoted tourism across the entire Gulf Coast in 2011 and 2012.

 Seafood industry recovery